How to use Proxies in Premiere Pro: An Illustrated Guide

 proxies ingest settings premiere pro

-• Choose the destination you want your proxy files to be saved.
+• Choose the destination where you want your proxy files to be saved.

 create proxies premiere pro file destination best practice

-Tip: It is always a good idea to put the footage you’re working with on a fast disk.
-So if you can put your proxies on a separate SSD or NVMe M.2 drive which is dedicated only for the footage you’re working with.
+Tip: It’s always a good idea to put the footage you’re working with on a fast disk.
+If possible, put your proxies on a separate SSD or NVMe M.2 drive dedicated only to the footage you’re working with.
 You can choose a custom destination by clicking ‘Choose Location…’ in the drop-down menu.

-• The aspect ratio of the proxies should fit the dimensions of your original footage.
+• The proxies’ aspect ratio should fit the original footage’s dimensions.
 Luckily, Premiere Pro has already suggested a few presets for you.
 Under the summary, you can see which frame sizes the proxy preset is compatible with.

 proxies match frame size

-• What kind of proxy codec you should choose depends on your original source material:
+• What kind of proxy codec you should choose depends on your source material:

 • ProRes source files = Use ProRes Proxies